droidconKE/droidcon_2022_flutter/CONTRIBUTING.md

 ## Other / House-keeping

+- All navigation destination components must be suffixed with `Page` e.g. `HomePage`
 - Dependencies should be ordered alphabetically
 - Format files before opening a PR - `flutter format .`
 - Run static analysis before opening a PR